vardigroup/lisa/README.md

 Lisa is an (a) LTLf to DFA conversion tool, and (b) an LTLf synthesis tool.

-It is publicly available underthe license GNU GPL v3.
+It is publicly available under the license GNU GPL v3.

 Requirements